-At 31 December 2022 and 2021 there are no loans to the members of the Board of Directors and the CEO.
-In addition, there were no transactions carried out (except those in Note 24) between the Group and members of the Board of Directors nor the CEO in the year ended 31 December 2022 and 2021.
+At 31 December 2023 and 2022 there are no loans to the members of the Board of Directors and the CEO.
+In addition, there were no transactions carried out between the Group and members of the Board of Directors nor the CEO in the years ended 31 December 2023 and 2022.
 The Board of Directors' remuneration is shown in the table below.